 Notes from the Editor

-Mothers’ Day is Sunday, May 12th.
-If possible, call or visit your mother, and thank her for everything she has done for you!
+Fathers’ Day is Sunday, June 21st.
+If possible, call, message or video chat with your father, and thank him for everything he has done for you!

 VFW and VFW Auxiliary Monthly Meetings